NickvisionApps/Application/CONTRIBUTING.md

 Application uses [gettext](https://www.gnu.org/software/gettext/manual/gettext.html#PO-Files) for translations.
 In the `NickvisionApplication.Shared/Resources/po` you will find files that can be edited in your favourite `*.po` files editor or any text editor.
 If you want to create a new translation, copy `application.pot` file, name the new file `<lang_code>.po`, where `<lang_code>` is the language code for your translation (usually it's 2 letters, but it also can be a locale code to differentiate between different version of the same language, for example `pt` and `pt_BR`) and edit this file.
 Also add the language code to `LINGUAS` file (please keep codes sorted alphabetically there).

-To check your translation file, make sure your system is in the locale of the language you are translating and run the app.
+To check your translation file, make sure your system is in the locale of the language you are translating and run the app following the instructions for your platform given in this file below.
 You should see your translated strings!

-In case you run the app in GNOME Builder, it will force the app to run in en_US locale.
+On Linux, in case you run the app in GNOME Builder, it will force the app to run in en_US locale.
 To run the app in your locale without exporting and installing it, follow this steps:

 1. Build the application
 2. Press Ctrl+Alt+T to open a terminal inside the application environment